wiseman-timelord/stable-diffusion-webui-WT/README.md

 - Work Intended...
 1. batch "install-torch-aocl.bat" it will remove, torch, torchvision, torchaudio, then build/install pytorch, torchvision, torchaudio for Avx2 and AOCL.
 This will be for AVX2 with AOCL installed ONLY.
 2. If I can get the aocl batch to work, then I will next be trying to get the vulkan or opencl one working, but, I think it would require diff program code, or the cuda re-implementing and modifying a little. no doubt there will be some issue.

+### Versions:
+The details of the releases...
+- v1.10.0.1 - It will work on Any CPU, no specific Amd or Aocl code, and its non-wsl based.

 ### Preview:
 - No issues there, and look it shows how many threads its using...